davidfokkema/GIREP-EPEC-25-workshop/docs/index.md

 !!! abstract "Learning goal"
     Learn to work with _calculated columns_ to let Tailor calculate additional physical quantities &mdash; including uncertainties &mdash; derived from the observed quantities.

 One of the key features of Tailor is the ability to work with calculated columns.
 It is very simple: a single function specifies the values for the full column.
 You can use the names of other columns as variables in the function.
-Mind that all calculations are performed from left to right, so you can only use variables of columns defined _before_, or _to the left_, of the current column.
 So, for instance, if you have two columns with the quantities _time_ $t$ and _velocity_ $s$, you can create a new calculated column _distance_ $s$ using:
 $$
 s = vt.
 $$
+Mind that all calculations are performed from left to right, so you can only use variables of columns defined _before_, or _to the left_, of the current column.
+Don't worry though, you can reorder columns by dragging their header to the left or right.
 In this exercise, we will use data of the performance of a photovoltaic cell that was collected during our _Experiment Control with Python Course_.
 Annelies Vlaar will present a poster on that subject during the poster session.

 !!! exercise
     Import the :fontawesome-solid-file-csv:`pvcell.csv` data file into a clean project.
-Here, $U_0$ is a control voltage used to vary the load on the photovoltaic cell.
-It has no simple relation to the precise value of the load and may be ignored.
-Define new calculated columns to determine values for the quantities power and load resistance and preferably their uncertainties.
-Inspect their relation using plots and, if you have time, fit the model for the $I,U$-data.
+Here, $U_0$ is a control voltage[^voltage] used to vary the load on the photovoltaic cell.
+It has no simple relation to the precise value of the load and may be ignored. $U_1$ is the voltage across the photovoltaic cell and $U_2$ is the voltage across a 4.7 Ω shunt resistor in series with the load.
+Define new calculated columns to determine values for the current through the circuit and preferably its uncertainty.
+Inspect the relation of current versus voltage and, if you have time, fit the simplified model derived from the Shockley equation:
+    $$
+    I = I_\text{L} - I_0\left[\exp\left(\frac{U}{nU_\text{T}}\right) - 1\right],
+    $$
+    with the current $I$, the photogenerated current $I_\text{L}$, the reverse saturation current $I_0$, the voltage across the PV cell $U$, and the thermal voltage $U_\text{T} = \frac{kT}{q}$.

     Data files:

     * [:fontawesome-solid-file-csv: pvcell.csv](data/pvcell.csv)

+    [^voltage]: The use of $U$ instead of $V$ for voltage seems to be a US/European difference of opinion.
+Sorry about that.

 ## Cart rolling down an incline

 !!! abstract "Learning goal"
-    In this exercise you will learn some tricks to perform an identical analysis on a second measurement with just a few clicks.
+    In this exercise you will learn some tricks to perform a repeated analysis on a second measurement with just a few clicks.
 Also, you will fit a model to only a part of your data.

 It is not uncommon to perform a measurement, do a full analysis, and then want to redo that analysis on a second dataset.
-Since Tailor updates calculated columns and plots when data changes, this needs not be hard.
-Simply save your project under a new name &mdash; adding `-dataset-2` for example &mdash; and enter the data of the new measurement in place of the old.
+Since Tailor updates calculated columns and plots when data changes, this need not be hard.
+Simply save your project under a new name &mdash; for example appending `-dataset-2` to the name &mdash; and enter the data of the new measurement in place of the old.
 Even better, when using computer-controlled measurements, import the new CSV file.
 Tailor will overwrite columns with the same name.
+You then simply have to switch over to the plot and click the `(Re)Fit model` button.

 It is important to realize that if you had renamed your data columns Tailor will be confused as to which columns to overwrite.
 Tailor will add new data columns _before_ other data columns in your sheet and will not overwrite other columns.
 The best approach in such cases is not to rename columns but to add a new calculated column with the desired name and the original name as its formula.
 The data will be copied to the new column and you can use the desired names in your plots and model functions.
-Importing a new dataset will overwrite the original columns and these values will again be copied over to the other columns.
+Importing a new dataset will overwrite the original columns and these values will again be copied over to the other columns.[^copied-columns]

+[^copied-columns]: You can ask help if this part was confusing.

 Often, when performing computer measurements, it is difficult to let the measurements start and end at the exact times you perform the experiment.
 In that case you want to fit only part of your data.
 You can select `Use domain` on the plot tab and specify precise start and end values or drag the edges of the blue region to match the data.